Housing in Denmark

 Furnished housing

-Consult your concerned institution
+Consult your institution

 Rent from outgoing students (short-term rent)